top of page

 Educator

-Dr. Christian has twelve years of experience in collegiate teaching, and has worked with pre-collegiate piano students for over 20 years.
-She has given pedagogy presentations at the local, state, and national level on a variety of subjects, including group teaching, introducing early classical repertoire, and teaching students with ADHD.
+Dr. Christian has fifteen years of experience in collegiate teaching, and has worked with pre-collegiate piano students for over 20 years.
+She has given pedagogy presentations at the local, state, and national level on a variety of subjects, including how to teach group lessons, how to introduce early classical repertoire, and teaching students with ADHD.

 bottom of page